danielsaidi/website_danielsaidi/collections/_posts/2022/2022-01-13-m1-swift-package-problems.md

 *** was built without bitcode.
 You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE), obtain an updated library from the vendor, or disable bitcode for this target.
 Note: This will be an error in the future.
 ```

-Since this framework used to work great on my Intel-based MacBook Pro, I'm not sure if this is due to the new hardware architecte or if it's a problem with the new macOS Mojave or Xcode 13.2.
+Since this framework used to work great on my Intel-based MacBook Pro, I'm not sure if this is due to the new hardware architecture or if it's a problem with the new macOS Mojave or Xcode 13.2.
 All I know is that I'm looking for the solution a problem that is new to my M1 and that no one else seems to share.
-Any information you may have would be most welcome.

-### 2022-01-18: Solution

-I managed to solve the XCFramework Bitcode problem and now have a framework that supports Bitcode.
-I wish I could tell you about a magic switch or build setting, but the only thing that worked for me was to create a new Xcode iOS Framework project with the same name, move in all the source code and unit tests from the old project and build...and now it worked.
+What finally made me solve this problem was simply to create a new Xcode iOS Framework project with the same name and move the source code from the old project into the new one.
+This works, but since the build settings of the two projects are identical, I'm at a loss as to why it works.

-I have compared the build settings in the old vs. the new project side by side, but to me they look identical, so I'm at a loss.

 To see the silver lining here, this actually made me put some time into creating a Swift Package for the framework as well, which I didn't have before.
-Earlier, I had to generate the XCFramework while developing new features, but now I can just remove that Swift Package dependency and replace it with a local package, which simplifies development of new features a lot.
+Earlier, I generated the XCFramework while developing new features, but now I can just use it as a local package, which simplifies development of new features.

 All in all, if you find yourself facing the same problem, try creating a new project with Xcode 13 and cross those luck-bringing fingers of yours.

-## Conclusion

-These problems above are pretty serious to my everyday workflow, but I am happy to at least have solved the most critical one by getting XCFramework and Bitcode to work again.

-I will update this post with any new information about previews that I may find and would greatly appreciate any information you may have.
-If so, feel free to write in the discussion form below or reach out via [Twitter](https://twitter.com/danielsaidi).